CRMTechnologies/crmtdigital.com/content/excellence-hub/hybrid-skills-marketing-operations-leader.md

 type = "infographic"
 url = "insights/hybrid-skills-marketing-operations-leader"
 +++
+We’ve put together a list of skills we think need to be mastered to become a successful marketing operations leader.

 ## Takeaways:

 * Execute like a scientist.
 Be a leader in gathering, analysing and governing data to help marketing teams reach marketing goals aligned with sales to drive growth.